 Many people think that they will start getting responses after publishing their websites.
 In reality, it’s not the case.
 A website takes time to rank and to get found on the internet.
 People do not find your website on the search results just after launching it.

 And this time will vary on various things.
 However, normally it’s 8 to 10 months for most websites.

 So if you want to get ROI from your website, you have to keep improving & adding value.
 And you’ll see some rolling after that period of time.
-But if you sit there with wrong expectations, you may end up with unhappiness.
+But if you sit there with the wrong expectations, you may end up with unhappiness.

 Most of the websites fail and many of them give up in the first year.
 As of 2021, there are over 1.88 billion websites around the web.
-Only less than 10% of the websites are able to bring the profit & success.
-If any of your websites failed to generate revenue or failed to achieve your goal, then make that you passed all the points mentioned above.
+Only less than 10% of the websites are able to bring profit & success.
+If any of your websites failed to generate revenue or failed to achieve your goal, then make sure that you passed all the points mentioned above.